wei-jin-fang/LLMFlareNet/README.md

  ├── Onefitall_16_SR_*/             # Scientific Reports comparison
 ```

 Run `calculation_and_draw/draw_daily_mode_comparsion.py`.
-Then you can get the plot, which (等待替换，与论文中图x。图x一致)
+Then you can get the plot, as shown in Figures 9-10

 ## Feature Importance Analysis

 ### RFE

 Use the same model parameters as during training, modify the RFE_input_name in the code, and then run `feature_importance/RFE/train_RFE.py`.
 You can obtain the same output materials as the training code.
 Manually organize the result.xlsx of each RFE experiment.
-You can get Table X(等待替换) of the paper.
+You can get Table 9 of the paper.

 ### SHAP_feature_important

-Specify the parameter `dot `or `dot ` in the code and run `feature_importance/SHAP_bar_and_dot/SHAP_bar_dot.py `to generate the SHAP bar plot and bee swarm plot, respectively, corresponding to (等待替换)Figure X and Figure Y in the paper.
+Specify the parameter `dot `or `dot ` in the code and run `feature_importance/SHAP_bar_and_dot/SHAP_bar_dot.py `to generate the SHAP bar plot and bee swarm plot, respectively, corresponding to Figure 3 and Figure 4 in the paper.

 ### SHAP_sample

 Run `feature_importance/SHAP_sample/SHAP_force_all_sample_combine_html.py` to generate the SHAP global force plot for all samples.
-Specify the active region to obtain Figure X(等待替换) in the paper.
+Specify the active region to obtain Figure 5(a) and Figure 6(a) in the paper.

 Run` feature_importance/SHAP_sample/SHAP_force_single_sample_plot.py` to generate the SHAP force plot for all time steps of all samples.
-Specify the active region and time step to obtain Figure X(等待替换) in the paper.
+Specify the active region and time step to obtain Figure 5(b) and Figure 6(b) in the paper.

 # Citation